A powerful partnership

 There are always tears.

-Each year, as Posse Scholars sit in the sanctuary of Cole Memorial Chapel during their personal graduation ceremony the day before Commencement, there are tears of joy, triumph and excitement for the next chapter that lies ahead.
+Each year, as Posse Scholars sit in the sanctuary of Cole Memorial Chapel during their personal celebration the day before Commencement, there are tears of joy, triumph and excitement for the next chapter that lies ahead.

 Proud families, classmates, friends, faculty, staff, trustees and Posse Foundation officials, who travel from New York City for the celebration, share the emotion of recognizing all that the student leaders have accomplished in their lives and on campus.